xonin-hush/odin-recipes/README.md

 ## Features
 - Ability to go back to home page from recipe pages
+- Ability to click README heading to visit main site

 ## Credits
 This project was made by [Xonin](https://github.com/xonin-hush) for The Odin Project.